GaParmar/clean-fid/README.md

   The definitions of resizing functions are mathematical and <em>should never be a function of the library being used</em>.
 Unfortunately, implementations differ across commonly-used libraries.
 They are often implemented incorrectly by popular libraries.
+Try out the different resizing implementations in the Google colab notebook [here](https://colab.research.google.com/drive/1Q-N94S2mnLsFLpuT7WwY6d5WxGVWLGpg?usp=sharing).

   <img src="https://raw.githubusercontent.com/GaParmar/clean-fid/main/docs/images/resize_circle_extended.png"  width="800" />
 <br>